jupyterhub/jupyterhub/docs/source/config-basics.md

 ```

 Configuration using the command line options is done when launching JupyterHub.
-For example, to start JupyterHub on ``10.0.1.2:443`` with **https**, you
+For example, to start JupyterHub on ``10.0.1.2:443`` with https, you
 would enter:

 ```bash
     jupyterhub --ip 10.0.1.2 --port 443 --ssl-key my_ssl.key --ssl-cert my_ssl.cert
 ```

-All configurable options are technically configurable on the command-line,
+All configurable options may technically be set on the command-line,
 though some are inconvenient to type.
 To set a particular configuration
-parameter, `c.Class.trait`, use the command line option, `--Class.trait`, when
+parameter, `c.Class.trait`, you would use the command line option,
-starting JupyterHub.
-For example, configure the `c.Spawner.notebook_dir`
+`--Class.trait`, when starting JupyterHub.
+For example, to configure the
-trait from the command-line, use `--Spawner.notebook_dir`:
+`c.Spawner.notebook_dir` trait from the command-line, use the
+`--Spawner.notebook_dir` option:

 ```bash
 jupyterhub --Spawner.notebook_dir='~/assignments'